Together Redefined: Discover Our Rebranding Trailer. Watch Now!

 Orange juice bottles on a conveyor belt in a production hall.

-Summary: Digitalization has permanently changed the food industry.
-Especially since the coronavirus pandemic, flexible digital processes have become indispensable, as they are not tied to a specific location and stabilize workflows.
-They enable food companies to work efficiently and respond to consumers' increased online purchasing habits.
-With effective ERP strategies, companies can secure and develop their position in the food retail sector.
+Summary: Digital Transformation has fundamentally reshaped the food industry.
+Especially since the COVID-19 pandemic, flexible digital processes have become indispensable – enabling location-independent collaboration and stabilizing workflows.
+They help food companies work efficiently and respond to changing consumer habits such as the rise of online shopping.
+With effective ERP strategies, businesses can secure and strengthen their position in the food retail sector.

 In this article:

-Another development in the food sector is sustainability.
-Buyers are increasingly questioning where the products they buy come from and attach importance to "clean" ingredients.
-For the food industry, this means pressure to bring new, innovative products onto the market that meet these demands.
-Waited too long?
+Another strong trend in the food sector is sustainability.
+Consumers are questioning the origins of products and placing higher value on clean, transparent ingredients.
+For food manufacturers, this creates pressure to bring innovative products to market that reflect these values.
+Waiting too long is risky – competitors will seize the opportunity.

 Mockup of Yaveon Papers